DiegoVillatoro/Shadow-Attenuation-in-UAV-Multispectral-Imaging-to-Enhance-ARVI-for-Agave-Segmentation/README.md

-# Shadow Improvement over ARVI for Segmentation of Agave Crops using UAV Multispectral Imaging
+# Shadow Attenuation in UAV Multispectral Imaging to Enhance ARVI for Agave Segmentation
 Segmentation of Agave plants using ARVI with UAV multispectral images

 Related paper: